ANALYZE – Analytics Platforms

 Power BI

-Power BI is also a masterpiece of Microsoft, which specializes in viewing reports, analyzing trends, and monitoring specific data.
+Power BI is also a Microsoft masterpiece, specializing in viewing reports, analyzing trends, and monitoring specific data.
 It is a cloud-based collection of tools that intelligently manages data from various sources into a single consolidated data set.

-Power BI lets you grab data from a wide array of sources such as Excel, Power BI database, Power BI dataflows, SQL Server, MySQL database, PDF, Oracle, and the list goes on.
+Power BI lets you grab data from various sources such as Excel, Power BI database, Power BI dataflows, SQL Server, MySQL database, PDF, Oracle, etc.

-The platform converts the retrieved data into datasets that you can further filter and break down into smaller subsets.
+The platform converts the retrieved data into datasets you can filter further and break down into smaller subsets.

 Click here to see our full Power BI review.